cirosantilli/networking-cheat/xinetd.md

 ### Time

-Time in seconds since 00:00 (midnight) 1 January, 1900 GMT as a c integer in network order:
+Time in seconds since 00:00 (midnight) 1 January, 1900 GMT as a C integer in network order:

     netcat localhost 37 | hexdump -C